 According to the American College Health Association, about 15% of college students have been diagnosed with depression.
 According to the Association for University and College Counseling Center Directors, about one in ten college students seek treatment from campus counseling centers.
 If you notice your teen frequently feeling overwhelmed, sleeping all day, isolating from peers, having difficulties concentrating, feeling irritable, sad, or hopeless almost every day, encourage them to seek help.
 Counseling services are available on most college campuses and are usually free to all enrolled students.

 Your Changing Relationship: Your relationship with your teen is evolving.
 To help support development, allow your teen to practice independence and learn to connect with each other in a new way.
 There will be times your teen still needs your support.
 Learn to offer space at times and be there with support when needed.

-Managing the Empty Nest: Now that your daughter is spending more time outside of the home, it may be time for you to rediscover hobbies, interests and reconnect with yourself and significant others or friends.
+Managing the Empty Nest: Now that your teen is spending more time outside of the home, it may be time for you to rediscover hobbies, interests and reconnect with yourself and significant others or friends.
 Enjoy!